libsidplayfp/VICE-testprogs/PET/hi-res/readme.txt

             0x10, /* R12 DISPSTARTH */
             0x00, /* R13 DISPSTARTL */

-It may be that moving the moment that the IRQ is triggered a bit earlier or later would work even better.
+By hacking on VICE, I found that you get a stable image if the moment that the IRQ is triggered is delayed by about 16-24 cycles.

+The Python script hi-res.py extracts the constants from hi-res.asm and prints a representation of the bitmap you should get on the screen.
+Sample output is provided in hi-res.bitmap.

 e67b  6C 19 02    JMP ($0219)        - A:00 X:e8 Y:ff SP:e8   -  IZ  218208287
 0f2a  08          PHP                - A:00 X:e8 Y:ff SP:e8   -  IZ  218208291